camunda/camunda-docs/docs/self-managed/setup/deploy/openshift/redhat-openshift.md

 | 4.14.x            | May 1, 2025                                                                       |
 | 4.13.x            | November 17, 2024                                                                 |
 | 4.12.x            | July 17, 2024                                                                     |

-Please note that any version not explicitly listed in the table above hasn't been tested, and we cannot guarantee compatibility.

 ## Deploying Camunda 8 in OpenShift